UK decision to invoke Article 50 of the TEU: More information

 As of 30 March 2019, all EU law will cease to apply to the UK, unless a ratified withdrawal agreement establishes another date, or the European Council and the UK decide unanimously to extend the two-year negotiation period.
 For more information about the legal repercussions for businesses:

-Energy labels show how an appliance ranks on a scale from A to G according to its energy consumption.
+Energy labels show how the appliances you sell or manufacture rank on a scale from A to G according to its energy consumption.
 Class A (green) is the most energy efficient and Class G (red) the least.
 Currently - once most appliances of a given type reach Class A - up to 3 further classes can be added to the scale; A+, A++ and A+++.

 Due to improved energy efficiency in many products, more and more appliances are ranked within the A+, A++ and A+++ grades.
-This has proven to be confusing for consumers so the decision has been taken to phase out these rankings over the next few years.
-The new grading system will revert back to the A to G rankings (without the A+, A++ and A+++) although this scale will run alongside the current grades for some time until completely phased out.
+This has proven to be confusing for consumers so from 2021 onwards, these rankings will be phased out for the following product groups:

 What are the benefits?